imteekay/Essential-Math/README.md

-# Essential-Math
+# Mathematics for Machine Learning

-Lab files for Essential Math course
+Lab files for Mathematics for Machine Learning course